Grand Finale (RuPaul's Drag Race season 9): Episode

 The season's contestants return for the live grand finale.
 RuPaul then tells the final four contestants that they will be performing in a lip-sync tournament for the win.
 The first lip-sync contest is between Peppermint and Trinity Taylor, who perform to "Stronger" by Britney Spears.
 Peppermint wins the lip-sync and Trinity Taylor is eliminated from the competition.
 The second lip-sync contest is between Sasha Velour and Shea Couleé, who perform to "So Emotional" by Whitney Houston.
 Sasha Velour wins the lip-sync and Shea Couleé is eliminated from the competition.

-The final lip-sync contest is between Peppermint and Sasha Velour, who perform to "It's Not Right But It's Okay" (Thunderpuss Remix) by Whitney Houston.
+The final lip-sync contest is between Peppermint and Sasha Velour, who perform to "It's Not Right But It's Okay" (Thunderpuss Remix) by Houston.
 It is announced that Sasha Velour is the winner, making Peppermint the runner-up.